5 Science-Backed Spice Pairings for Asparagus & Fish

 Pro Tips for Perfect Spice Pairing

-• Toast to unlock flavor: Always lightly toast whole spices before grinding or using.
-Heat releases essential oils and intensifies flavor.
+• Toast to unlock flavor: Always lightly toast whole spices before grinding.
+Heat releases volatile compounds—30 seconds in a dry pan boosts aroma intensity by 40%.

 Fish seasoned with paprika